cesanta/v7/README.md

 V7: Embedded JavaScript engine
 ==============================

-Note: This project is in the design phase.

 V7 is a C/C++ library that implements Javascript engine.
 It is intended to be embedded into other programs to allow scripting and configuration, but also it could be used as stand-alone JS interpreter in scripts.